hossein-lap/powermore-zsh/README.md

 # powermore.zsh
-a fork of powerless ZSH plugin
+a fork of `powerless` ZSH plugin

+Simple and interactive zsh prompt for showing the git status of current directory

 **Screenshots:**